sgraf812/pmcheck/head.hackage-notes.md

 ## `generic-data-0.8.1.0`

-Bang patterns that should have been `EmptyCase`:
+Bang patterns that should have been `EmptyCase` (see https://github.com/Lysxia/generic-data/pull/29):

 ```hs
 data V1 x